rly/ndx-pose/README.md

     PoseEstimation --o PoseEstimationSeries : contains 0 or more PoseEstimation --> Skeleton : links to
     PoseEstimation --> Device : links to
+    Skeletons --o Skeleton : contains 0 or more
 ```

 ## Diagram of all types